|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Pork belly once considered scrap meat and relegated to the soup or cabbage pot, is now treated like royalty in trendy restaurants around the world.
+Once considered scrap meat and relegated to the soup or cabbage pot, pork belly is now treated like royalty in trendy restaurants around the world.
 It's a fatty piece of meat, but when handled properly, it is delicious.

-This recipe for braised pork belly is from chef Donald Link of Cochon Restaurant in New Orleans.
-He and his partner, chef Stephen Stryjewski know their pork.
-The name of their restaurant is from the French and means "pig" in English, and that's what they specialize in.
+This recipe for braised pork belly is from Chef Donald Link of Cochon Restaurant in New Orleans.
+He and his partner, Chef Stephen Stryjewski, know their pork: The name of their restaurant is even French for "pig".

 - For the Dry Rub Marinade:

 - 1 tablespoon black pepper (ground)

 - 1 1/2 pounds pork belly (in one rectangular piece, at least 60 percent lean)

 - For the Braising Liquid:

 - 1 medium yellow onion (chopped)